-Mentoring junior women is part of the foundation of SWS.
-A mentor is usually a more experienced person who acts as a role model, teacher, guide, and cheerleader.
+Mentoring is part of the foundation of SWS.
 Many of us have friends, faculty members, and colleagues who fulfill these roles.
 Sometimes, however, it is helpful to have someone outside of your institution who can offer guidance and counsel.

 In the late 1980s, SWS began what was then called an Author-Mentor Program.
 Under this Program, SWS members who needed help with writing were paired with mentors who agreed to work with the authors for a year.
 In practice, many of these author-mentor relationships extended well beyond this scope, and the program evolved into one that paired junior and senior SWSers for a variety of different purposes.

-Recognizing that there are many situations in which we might need mentoring, the program now focuses on matching junior and senior SWSers for a variety of projects such as: job hunting (job skills, interviewing, vitae writing, etc.), manuscript preparation, dissertation support, tenure and promotion review, and career development.
-Matches should be project specific and the initial match period is one year (though a more open-ended relationship could be negotiated by the partners).
+Recognizing that there are many situations in which we might need mentoring, the program began to match junior and senior SWSers for a variety of projects like job hunting (job skills, interviewing, vitae writing, etc.), manuscript preparation, dissertation support, tenure and promotion review, and career development.

 Inside Higher Ed Resources